orycho/Intro/README.md

 * Dictionaries are like lists, but contain key-value pairs connected with a => (all keys must be of the same type and all values as well): { 1=>"a",2=>"b",3=>"c" }
 * Dictionary lookup uses the [] operator which returns a maybe variant on lookup: d["a"].
 Can also be used for assignment d["x"]<-6;
+* Elements can be remoced from dictionaries using the "\" operator (backslash), it can be chained: d\"a"\"b"
 * lists and dictionaries may also have one expression for element or key-value pair, followed by a pipe symbol | and a generator statement.
 See below
 * Records contain an arbitrar number of fields, which are labeled by an identifier.
 Fields may have distinct types.